buttplugio/stpihkal/stpihkal/protocols/lovense.md

 #### Configure Toy Settings

 There are settings configurable through the Lovense Remote application which have read and write commands.

 ##### AutoSwith

 Configures options labelled as follows in Lovense Remote:

-- Turn off the toy when there is an accidental bluetooth disconnection
+- Turn off the toy when there is an accidental Bluetooth disconnection
 - Toy will go to last level when it reconnects

 Note both options are marked Beta.
 "Turn off" appears to mean disable vibration.